iprog4u/docker-tinycore-picolisp/README.md

 ### 64-Bit PicoLisp + Vim in a Tinycore image.

 This is version 17.6 of the PicoLisp programming language in a Tinycore Linux container.
 The latest version of PicoLisp running on the latest 64-bit Tinycore will be maintained in this image.
 Much thanks to Alexander Williams, Alexander Burger, and the whole picoLisp community for helping me get the latest source compiled!
-It turns out we can get a smaller image than a custom buildroot container by compiling the source on our host systems and then copying the compiled source of PicoLisp into it.
+For the smallest image possible I compile the source in a Tinycore container, tar and gzip the compiled source and copy it back to the host.
+Finally the Dockerfile copies in the pre-compiled source without all the compilation utilities and there you have it, a tiny container to run your PicoLisp programs with.
 Vim is included so that you can (edit 'sym) right in the image.  **Now only 14MB!**

 Simply run:
 ``` code